franklin-dex/alx-zero_day/README.md

-My first update in readme
+This is the updated readme